Wills & Estate Planning

 1. In some cases, you might prefer to get a tax break for charitable giving now and decide on a recipient later—and you might decide you prefer to do it while you’re alive rather than upon your death.

-2. According to Cheng, a DAF can be a more convenient, lower-cost alternative to establishing a foundation to carry out your charitable plans.
+2. A DAF can be a more convenient, lower-cost alternative to establishing a foundation to carry out your charitable plans.
 You don’t need to be a millionaire; some organizations let you start with a minimum balance of $5,000.

 4. A DAF can pass to a successor after you die, enabling your family to keep using those funds and making decisions about which charities they’d like to support.
-If you don’t want to ask a family member or friend to continue managing the DAF, Oommen says, “The donor may select their favorite nonprofits to receive outright distributions from the DAF after their death.”
+You can also opt to close the DAF and select your favorite nonprofits to receive remaining distributions after your death.

 Here are a few of the emotional benefits of leaving money to charity:

-4. Leave a legacy for your name.
+• Leave a legacy for your name.
 Even if you have close family and friends, you might feel that leaving a gift with a broad reach is important to you.
-If you want your family to start a memorial scholarship fund in your name, for example, you might want to designate part of your estate for this purpose.
+If you want your family to

 If you’re thinking about taxes, ask a financial professional if it makes more sense to give while you’re still alive.
 In many cases, you might get a bigger tax advantage by claiming a tax deduction against your yearly income tax, rather than focusing on estate taxes.